Why you should consider putting your house into a trust

 Share:

-A plan for what will happen to your home after you die might not be fun to think about, but it’s nonetheless important.
-The probate process will ensure your assets are distributed according to your will – or, if you died without a will, according to your state’s inheritance laws.
+A plan for what will happen to your home after you die might not be on your top 10 list of fun things to think about, but it’s important, nonetheless.
+The probate process ensures your assets are distributed according to your will.
+Or, if you died without a will, according to your state’s inheritance laws.
 But this can be a lengthy and costly ordeal.

-Property trusts aren’t just available to those who have large estates.
-If you’re like most homeowners, your house is your most valuable asset, so having a plan for that asset can make life easier for anyone who might be inheriting the house after you pass away.
+Property trusts aren’t just for those who have large estates or complex estate plan needs.
+If you’re like most homeowners, your house is your most valuable asset.
+So having a plan for that asset can make for a less-stressful ordeal for anyone who might be inheriting the house after you pass away.

-Once you understand what a property trust is, the next step is discovering why it can be a good idea to put your house into a trust and how this process works.
+Once you understand what a property trust is, the next step is discovering why it might be a good idea to put your house into a trust.
+You'll also want to get your head around how this process works.

 See What You Qualify For